 The letter further states: “The first great drive of this original group was to ‘rid the town of curb-stoners,’ that usually unethical and always office-less group of operators in real estate who loitered not far from the doors of legitimate real estate offices and latched onto departing customers or clients, offering a rosy sounding but phony deal.
 It took a few years, but the new Board of Realtors succeeded in clearing Massachusetts Street of this element.”
 Ms. Simmons stated, “the originating group operated under the name of Lawrence Real Estate Board.”

 A list of the membership, dated January 1962, indicated there were thirteen Member Agencies with a total of 64 REALTOR® Members.
 In 1965, a copy of The Jayhawk REALTOR®, the “Official Publication of the Kansas Association of Real Estate Boards,” published in Wichita, Kansas, contained an article stating that the Lawrence Real Estate Board voted to officially change their name to Lawrence Board of REALTORS®.

 Discussions with former Members of the Lawrence Board of REALTORS® reveal that the local association established a “Board Office” in 1975.
 One room above Francis Sporting Goods, 732 Massachusetts, was rented and a Mrs. Sheppard was hired as “Secretary of the Board.”
 A “hotsheet” (of new listings) could be picked up at the Board Office by each Member Agency on a weekly basis.

+As of 2018 the Lawrence Board of REALTORS® represents over 600 Members consisting of real estate professionals, appraisers, and other business partners in the industry.
 Our Lawrence Board of REALTORS® Membership continues to provide better and more professional service to the citizens of the area, year after year.